Black Hole Quasi-Periodic Oscillations in the Presence of Gauss-Bonnet Trace Anomaly: Fundamental Frequencies

 We derive the Keplerian frequency $\Omega_{\phi}$ for the BHs endowed with GB trace anomaly, as presented in Eq.~\eqref{omegaphi} in the appendix.
 Taking the limit $\alpha \to 0$ in Eq.~\eqref{omegaphi}, we recover the result given in Eq.~\eqref{eq33}.
 Fig.~\ref{fig4} illustrates the variation of the Keplerian frequency, normalized by the BH mass $\mathcal{M}$, as a function of the normalized radial coordinate $r\mathcal{M}^{-1}$.

-It is evident from Fig.~\ref{fig4} that the magnitude of the Keplerian frequency decreases monotonically with increasing $r\mathcal{M}^{-1}$ as expected for circular orbits around a BH.
-It should be noted that the presence of the GB term introduces modifications to the frequency profile.
-Specifically, larger values of the coupling constant $\alpha$ correspond to slightly higher frequencies at a given radius when compared to the Schwarzschild case, highlighting the influence of the GB correction on the orbital dynamics.
+It is evident from Fig.~\ref{fig4} that the magnitude of the Keplerian frequency $\Omega_{\phi}\mathcal{M}^{-1}$ decreases monotonically with increasing $r \mathcal{M}^{-1}$, as expected for circular orbits around a BH.
+When the GB trace anomaly correction is included, the resulting frequency profiles remain very close to the Schwarzschild curve for $r \mathcal{M}^{-1} > r_h \mathcal{M}^{-1}$ ($r_h \mathcal{M}^{-1} = 2$ in our case).
+This behaviour reflects the fact that the anomaly induced modification to the metric is a small perturbation that falls off rapidly with radius.

 To express the angular frequency in terms of the physical frequency measured in Hertz (Hz), we use the relation as given by

 To convert the frequencies from the geometrized units to Hertz in the International System of Units (SI), we use the speed of light in vacuum, $c = 3 \times 10^8~\mathrm{m\, s^{-1}}$, and the gravitational constant, $G = 6.67 \times 10^{-11}~\mathrm{m^3\,kg^{-1}\,s^{-2}}$.